LocalGovIMS/localgov-ims-website/features/index.markdown

 ## Accounts

-Are primarily used to validate account references.
+Primarily used to validate account references.

 ## Suspense